-The Company experienced a working capital deficiency for several quarters until recently when on August 21, 2019 and January 13, 2020, the Company closed two private placement financings for total gross proceeds of approximately \$10,000,000.
-A component of both private placement financings included the total disposition of a 33.5% stake of the Company's Polish subsidiary, Helix Immuno-Oncology S.A.
-As at January 31, 2020 the Company owned 66.5% of Helix Immuno-Oncology S.A.
+The Company experienced a working capital deficiency for several quarters until August 21, 2019 when the Company closed the first of a series of three private placements which included January 13, 2020 and March 12, 2020 for total gross proceeds of approximately \$16,000,000.
+A portion of the private placement financings included the total disposition of a 49.0% stake of the Company's Polish subsidiary, HIO.
+On April 30, 2020 the Company owned 51.0% which was subsequently reduced to 42.5% after HIO, on July 8, 2020, completed a direct private placement with an investor.
+See SUBSEQUENT EVENTS section below.